Modules

 Dictionary Comprehension with Enumeration

-For a more concise and Pythonic approach, we can use dictionary comprehension along with enumeration to create a new dictionary based on certain conditions.
-For example, let’s create a dictionary with only expensive fruits:
+We can use dictionary comprehension along with enumeration to create a new dictionary based on certain conditions.
+For example, let’s create a dictionary with only expensive fruits.

 fruit_prices = {'apple': 1.0, 'banana': 0.75, 'orange': 1.25, 'grape': 1.5}